 We all get some physical signs when we are getting wound up or stressed, so it’s helpful to teach your kids to recognise their own signs.
 I use the traffic lights analogy as a simple but effective tool to help them remember to recognise the signs and to stop themselves saying or doing something that they may regret later.

 Ask your kids to start noticing when they are getting wound up.
 What’s their body doing?
 Is their stomach churning?
 Have they got a dry mouth?
 Are their muscles tensing?
 Is their hair standing on end?
 Are they gritting their teeth, sweating or have they gone red?

 Teach them to recognise these signs of rising anger.
-I use the imaginary traffic lights, the DVD pause button and the scales to help kids get back in control.
+I use the imaginary traffic lights, the imaginary pause button and the scales to help kids get back in control.

 The Traffic Lights technique

 Imagine you can see in front of you a huge set of traffic lights.
 They are really close to you and you can see the lights going red – which means you are getting wound up and angry.
 This means ‘STOP’ before you say or doing anything you’ll regret.

 Notice how bright the glow of the red light is and how it is sending you a message to stop and step back from what’s happening – it’s a warning signal to you.

 A similar technique is to press an imaginary pause button like the one on your remote control zapper.
 Imagine you are holding the remote control zapper on your TV – really feel the shape of the remote in your hand and really see it in your imagination.
 Take a deep breath and press the pause button.
 This helps you to detach and step back from the scenario that’s winding you up and helps you get back in control of your emotions.

 Now imagine your favourite TV character or actor coming up really closely beside your ear and asking you a really important question.
 Hear them saying: